gergogyulai/magneto/README.md

 A privacy-focused Chrome extension for collecting magnet links.
 Currently undergoing a significant rewrite with Vite + Svelte 5 + TypeScript and Manifest V3.

-## ✨ Features (Under Rewrite)

--   **Auto-Detect:** Scans webpages for magnet links. 🔍
--   **Lightweight:** Minimal impact on browsing. 🚀
--   **Privacy-First:** Operates locally, no data tracking. 🔒
--   **Simple UI:** View, copy, and manage links easily. 🖱️
--   **Safe Collection:** Whitelist sites for trusted links. ✅

-## Why Magneto?

-Torrent sites go down all the time.
-One day, a link is there, and the next, it’s gone until the site comes back.
-I got tired of losing access to torrents I meant to download but didn’t get around to.
-So I built Magneto—a simple, lightweight extension to collect and store magnet links, creating a personal cache in case sites go down.

 ### The Great Rewrite: A Leap Forward for Magneto (Currently In Progress)

 Magneto is currently undergoing a significant rewrite, transitioning from